I’m going to be straight with you:

 The same principle used in the filenames applies to the alt-tags.
 Add LSI keywords to each alt-tag and other variations to hit as many long-tail keywords as possible.

 Finally, optimize the size of the pictures to lower its size and make your pages faster to load.
-If you have a Shopify store, you can install an app like Image Optimizer which automatically optimizes your images.
+If you have a Shopify store, you can follow these Shopify speed optimization tips or install an app like Image Optimizer which automatically optimizes your images.

-If you are running on WooCommerce you could use WPSmush.
+If you are running on WooCommerce (or other ecommerce platforms) you could use WPSmush.

 Nowadays it has become increasingly harder to stand out on the search engines, especially in niches where you compete with SEO-wise competitors that optimize their titles and descriptions.